-US couple sues State Dept. over policy denying their baby citizenship
+U.S. couple sues State Dept. over policy denying their baby citizenship

 At least two other same-sex couples are suing the State Department for similar reasons.
 Last month, nearly 100 Democratic members of Congress called on Pompeo to reverse the policy, which they called “cruel” and “deeply disturbing.”

+The Mize-Gregg family’s situation was highlighted in a New York Times article this year: Mize, born and raised in the United States, is a citizen.
+Gregg, born in Britain to an American mother, is an American as well.
+The couple, who married in 2015 in the United States, decided to start a family with the help of a close British friend, who offered to be their surrogate.

 Simone was born in Britain last year, using a donor egg and the sperm of her British-born father.
+Her fathers were in the delivery room, the lawsuit says, and they are the only parents listed on her birth certificate.

-But when the family returned home and applied for Simone’s American passport, they were denied.
+But when the family returned to their home in the Atlanta area and later applied for Simone’s American passport, they were denied.

 The State Department’s focus on biological parentage means that if the source of the sperm and egg do not match married parents, the case can be treated as “out of wedlock,” a designation that comes with a higher bar to transmit citizenship.